"Geothermal Is the Future"—University of Oklahoma Collegiate Competition Champions Host Geothermal Community Event

 "We were very proud of all the work we put into it, but we were all kind of in shock when we heard we won," Cedola said.
 "We freaked out, started texting and calling each other, and our advisors and teachers found out.
 It was thrilling."

-The next Geothermal Collegiate Competition opens for registration—and a shot at thousands in prize funding—in November 2022.
-Competition deliverables will be due in spring 2023.
+The next Geothermal Collegiate Competition opens for registration—and a shot at thousands in prize funding—in summer 2023.
+Competition deliverables will be due during the fall 2023 semester.
 Keep an eye on the Geothermal Collegiate Competition website for more information.